-When you follow the above tips, you will know exactly how much inventory is coming into your store and prevent any overcharging for extra items or items you didn’t receive.
+When you follow these tips, you’ll know exactly how much inventory is coming into your store and prevent paying for extra items or items you didn’t receive.
 For more tips like this, read our guide to inventory shrinkage.

 From there, pull up the corresponding PO.
 This will show you everything you ordered from the vendor.